ec-jrc/cbm/docs/cbm_foi.md

 As an example, if the thematic raster is the result of a crop classification, a homogeneous FOI should enclose only pixels with class value (or label) that represent the respective crop; a spatially congruent (1-1 cardinality) FOI should not include any cluster of pixels from other class label larger than a specified threshold (for example, expressed as maximum number of pixels in the cluster).
 If the thematic raster is the result of a unsupervised behavior analysis, all the pixels inside an FOI should be labeled with the value corresponding to a particular behavior during a pre-defined period of time.For both heterogeneity and cardinality, the python package provides two methods for the analysis: one based area calculation (version 1) and one based on cluster size calculation (version 2).
 Both methods yield similar results.

+**To run the FOI functions the configuration file need to be set, see [CbM Package Configuration](https://jrc-cbm.readthedocs.io/en/latest/cbm_config.html) for more details.**

 ## Version 1